2025

 Sterner/BCAHS Scholarship competition.
 Victoria Donahue and Marlaina Molinari were awarded $1,000 each, and as runners-up, Kelly Parsley and Elizabeth Scianno were awarded $500 each.
 All four were also given complimentary BCAHS memberships through 2026.

-Victoria Donahue is working towards a Bachelor of Technology in Horticulture
+VICTORIA DONAHUE is working towards a Bachelor of Technology in Horticulture

 Technology Management and would like to work in greenhouse or nursery production.
 She interned in the Farmingdale teaching gardens and works in its greenhouse.
 Her goal is to help grow healthy, sustainable plants while contributing to environmentally responsible practices.
 Long-term, she hopes to take on a leadership role to mentor others and help improve operations within the industry.

-Marlaina Molinari is planning on a Bachelor in Horticulture Technology Management and plans on working toward an ISA Arborist Certification, followed by the ISA Tree Risk Assessment Qualification.
+MARLAINA MONINARI is planning on a Bachelor in Horticulture Technology Management and plans on working toward an ISA Arborist Certification, followed by the ISA Tree Risk Assessment Qualification.
 She wants to work in public horticulture because bringing education and awareness of the importance of these spaces to the public is an invaluable service.
 Marlaina has interned and worked at BCA.

-Kelly Parsley is anticipating a degree in Horticultural Management and Architectural Engineering.
+KELLY PARSLEY is anticipating a degree in Horticultural Management and Architectural Engineering.
 Her goal is to work in the field of biophilic design, integrating nature into the built environment by harmonizing horticultural science with architectural and engineering principles.
 She aspires to establish her own business dedicated to creating, engineering, and nurturing biophilic structures and spaces.

-Elizabeth Scianno is expecting an Associates in Horticulture with certificate in
+ELIZABETH SCIANNO is expecting an Associates in Horticulture with certificate in

 Ornamental Studies.
 While a student, she is also Grounds Supervisor for Girls in the Garden, a private garden design and maintenance company serving the Bellport Village and Hamptons area.
 She has a strong passion for garden design, hand pruning, and sustainable landscaping.